 As mentioned, there are a number of factors involved in how much you’ll end up paying for a divorce.
 There are different fees depending on the state, and the legal costs will also be more for contested cases that take longer to resolve.

 For a divorce that both parties agree on, you can pay as little as $1,000 for a lawyer.
 In the case of a contested divorce, that number can rise to $15,000 or more if it goes to trial.
 The hourly rate for a divorce lawyer can be around $250.
 Most divorce attorneys will want an hourly rate agreement due to the unpredictability of each case.

-Many states have formulas in place to decide how long support payments should last.
+How long support payments should last.
 For example, a marriage that lasts less than five years means the awarded spouse will get payments for a time equal to half the duration of the marriage.
 For marriages that last for 10 years or more, that duration could be indefinite.

 Generally, the partner that makes the most money stands to lose more in a divorce.
 If you owned a business when you got married, the spouse could seek money for that too if they contributed to its success (and in some cases, even if they didn’t.)

 Even if you’re having an uncontested divorce, it’s still beneficial to have a lawyer to handle all of the appropriate forms and make sure everything is done correctly with the average cost for a will.

 In the case of a contested divorce, be prepared for a bit of a rollercoaster ride that can be smoothed out with the assistance of an attorney.
 Divorce is an emotional and potentially expensive process, but the cost of divorce is less so when you have the right legal representation.

 Visit often to read more advice from the legal world on our site’s divorce section.